MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-ama.md

 ---
-title: Enable File Integrity Monitoring (Azure Monitor Agent)
+title: Enable file integrity monitoring in Microsoft Defender for Cloud with the AMA
-description: Learn how to enable File Integrity Monitor when you collect data with the Azure Monitor Agent (AMA.
+description: Learn how to enable file integrity monitoring in Microsoft Defender for Cloud, using the Azure Monitor agent.
 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to
-ms.date: 03/12/2024
+ms.date: 08/25/2024
 ---
 # Enable file integrity monitoring (Azure Monitor Agent)

 In the Defender for Servers plan in Microsoft Defender for Cloud, [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.

 File integrity monitoring uses Azure Automation change tracking.
-This article describes how to set up file integrity monitoring with the [Azure Monitoring Agent (AMA)](/azure/automation/change-tracking/overview-monitoring-agent), so that you can monitor changes directly in Defender for Cloud.
+This article describes how to set up file integrity monitoring with the [Azure Monitoring Agent (AMA)](/azure/automation/change-tracking/overview-monitoring-agent) (in preview), so that you can monitor changes directly in Defender for Cloud.

 > [!Note]
-> - File integrity monitoring using the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) is generally availability (GA).
+> File integrity monitoring previously used the [MMA](/azure/automation/change-tracking/overview) in general availability (GA), or the [AMA](/azure/automation/change-tracking/overview-monitoring-agent) in preview.
 > - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
-> - File integrity monitoring using the AMA is in preview.
+> - File integrity monitoring using the AMA in preview is no longer supported.
-> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default into Defender for Cloud will be released in August 2024.
+> A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around August 2024.
-> When the Defender for Endpoint version is release, support for using the AMA for file integrity monitoring will end.

-This article describes how to set up file integrity monitoring with the AMA.
-This feature is in preview.

 ## Prerequisites